Kim Yu-bin

 Kim Yu-bin (born October 4, 1988), referred to as Yubin, is a South Korean rapper, singer-songwriter and actress.
 Kim is a founder and CEO of the entertainment agency RRR Entertainment.
 She initially rose to fame as a member of South Korean girl group Wonder Girls, formed in 2007 by JYP and active with the group until disbanded in 2017.
 She made her solo debut in 2018 with the single "Lady".

 Life and career

 1988–2007: Early life, education and struggles

 Kim Yu-bin was born in Gwangju, on October 4, 1988.
 She lived in Korea until high school, attending Anyang High School for a while before moving to San Jose, California, where she studied at and graduated from Leland High School.
-Yubin graduated from Myongji University with a degree in Film and Music.
+Kim graduated from Myongji University with a degree in Film and Music.

 She was originally set to debut as a member of Five Girls under Good Entertainment, along with G.NA, After School's Uee, Secret's Jun Hyo-seong, and Spica's Yang Ji-won.
 However, the group disbanded shortly before their scheduled debut in 2007 due to Good Entertainment's financial troubles and the members all left for separate South Korean entertainment companies.